muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

-Trump might be a closet liberterian.
+Trump looks like a closet liberterian sometimes.
 Penchant for gold, check.
 Spending worries (which he does nothing about, but great lip service), check.
 Libertard friend (Thiel), check.
 Libertard pol supporter (Rand Paul), check.
 Tea Party connection (Palin, Pence), check.

 Note: Most ppl don't know Pence is a huge TP-head.
-He keeps boasting "I was Tea Party before there was a Tea Party"
+He kept saying "I was Tea Party before there was a Tea Party"

 *2019-11-30 13:23:28*